 As a company that builds and sells technical support software for a living, businesses ask us all the time whether they should be outsourcing their support.
 Sometimes our customers ask us, because the answer is key to their using Freshdesk for their tech support.
 Sometimes buddies, friends and entrepreneurs ask us, because outsourced tech support is still a hot topic of discussion in certain circles.
 And sometimes we’re asked because we are here and we just need to have an opinion.

-But I think it’s important for every business, right from growing businesses all the way up to large enterprises, to know exactly why they should, or should NOT outsource their technical support processes.
+But I think it’s important for every business, right from growing businesses all the way up to large enterprises, to know exactly why they should or shouldn’t outsource their technical support processes.
 And, more importantly, what kind of problems they should expect to be solving.
 There are pros and cons of outsourcing and one must consider those before taking the outsourcing decision.
 So here’s a head-to-head comparison between outsourcing your technical support, and keeping it in-house:

 Round One – Total Cost of Ownership